vertelab/odoo-dynamaker/README.md

 # odoo-dynamaker
-Dynamaker plugin
+Dynamaker Plugin

-## how to setup dynamaker skateboard
+## How-to: Setup Dynamaker
-* If dynamaker is not installed: run odoogitclone odoo-dynamaker
+* If dynamaker is not installed: Run odoogitclone odoo-dynamaker / git clone (repo-url)

-* If dynamaker is not installed: go to debug mode -> update module list
+* If dynamaker is not installed: Go to debug mode -> update module list

 * GO TO Apps and install modules:
     * Install with demodata for demo product.